Pedro-Grimaldi-Hansel/Pedro-Grimaldi-Hansel/README.md

 </div>

 - Currently working as an intern in software engineering at LEVTY
-- Studying React.JS, JavaScript and french
+- Studying JavaScript, C++ and french
 - Contact me by email: pedroghansel@gmail.com

 <div align="center">